 Some love the idea of a routine while others hate it.
 For many it brings change, which can be stressful, while others find routines dull; and some of us find peace in process.

-I do caution about getting into a rut with our routines as this is when they start to feel like a chore or feel more like work than help.
-For Example, it's also important to change up what you eat for breakfast and to change up your workout for time to time to keep it all fresh, exciting and to challenge your body.
+I do caution about getting into a rut with our routines, especially if they start to feel like a chore or feel more like work than help.
+For example, it’s also important to change up what you eat for breakfast and to change up your workout from time to time to keep it all fresh, exciting and to challenge your body.

 Start with these simple tips to help you get back into, and to keep your Fall routine: